 Megan Schneider joined the Physician Assistant (PA) department faculty in September 2013.
-She has practiced clinically in emergency medicine and currently practices in urgent care.
+She has practiced clinically in emergency medicine and urgent care.
 Schneider graduated from Boston University in 2004 with a Bachelor of Science in Human Physiology.
 In 2007 she graduated from Arcadia’s Physician Assistant program with a dual Master of Medical Science and Master of Science in Public Health.
 Her master’s thesis focused on intimate partner violence in the LGBTQ community.

 Schneider has been involved in teaching courses in physiology and pathophysiology, clinical medicine, medical documentation, physical exam skills, and procedural skills, among others.
 She lectures on topics that include the immune system and inflammation, peripheral vascular disease, reproductive physiology and neurological diseases.

 Schneider proudly serves the Drexel Community through her membership on the CNHP Board of Diversity, Equity and Inclusion and as an executive board member for the LGBTQIAA Colleague Resource Group (CRG).

 Schneider is dedicated to diversifying the PA profession and to encouraging student success throughout the PA program.